-Trim – cut to the size that you need – We used the cheapest 1″ x 2″ trim boards that we could find.
-The boards that we used were 8 feet long and only cost $1.28 per board.
-We bought 3 boards.
+We used the cheapest 1″ x 2″ trim boards that we could find.
+The boards that we used were 8 feet long and only cost $1.21 per board.
+We bought 3 boards for our farmhouse signs.

 Nail gun and 1″ nails (or you could use a hammer and nails)

-To get this look, we used this stain and Behr Premium Plus Ultra paint in Frost.
+To get this look, we used this stain (affiliate) and Behr Premium Plus Ultra paint in Frost.

 First, using a paint brush apply the stain to the underlayment board using the lightest pressure possible and allowing the natural brush strokes to show.
 You don’t want to completely cover the board – just apply a small amount because you will be painting over it.

 Allow the stain to dry completely, then lightly paint over the stain with the Behr Frost paint.
 Make sure to cover the whole underlayment board in white, even though you did not stain the whole board.
-This gives the new underlayment board a rustic and aged look.
+This gives the new underlayment board a rustic and aged look, perfect for farmhouse signs.